JKalash/Croc/README.md

 $ brew install carthage
 ```

-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate JKEmoji into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "JKalash/JKEmoji"
 ```

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `JKEmoji.framework` into your Xcode project.

 ### Swift Package Manager

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
-It is in early development, but Alamofire does support its use on supported platforms.
+It is in early development, but JKEmoji does support its use on supported platforms.

-Once you have your Swift package set up, adding Alamofire as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+Once you have your Swift package set up, adding JKEmoji as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.

 #### Swift 3